Tag: Jim Cunningham

 Jim Cunningham – 2016 Parliamentary Question to the Department for Culture, Media and Sport

-To ask the Secretary of State for Culture, Media and Sport, what estimate his Department has made of fibre-optic broadband coverage across the UK; and if he will make a statement.
+To ask the Secretary of State for Culture, Media and Sport, what estimate he has made of the number of full-time equivalent officials in his Department working on the BBC Charter Renewal consultation; and if he will make a statement.

 Mr Edward Vaizey